North Korea tells U.S. it is prepared to discuss denuclearization: source

 Kim met Chinese President Xi Jinping in a surprise visit to Beijing in late March, his first trip outside the isolated North Korea since he came to power in 2011.

-(Reporting by Matt Spetalnick and David Brunnstromm; Editing by Peter Cooney and Rosalba O'Brien)
+(Reporting by Matt Spetalnick and David Brunnstromm; Additional reporting by Christine Kim in SEOUL; Editing by Peter Cooney and Rosalba O'Brien)